First reviewed 27th August, 2014

 SEE ALSO: Best Android Phones Round-up

-The Asus Zenfone 5’s rear is a removable plastic plate that has a soft touch feel.
-On first getting hold of the phone, we found the edges a little bit severe, but once you’re used to the shape you start to notice the nice, tactile finish more.
+The rear cover is a removable plastic plate with a soft touch feel.
+At first we found the edges to be a little severe, but once you’re used to the shape you start to notice the nice, tactile finish more.

-After the usual bed-in period that comes with any larger phone, we also found the Zenfone 5 fairly easy to use one-handed.
-While it doesn’t have a super-slim screen bezel like the LG G2, and it’s not exactly small at 72.8mm width and 10.3mm thick, the curvature of the phone’s back makes it easier to handle.
+One of the great features of the Zenfone 5 is that everything is designed to be within easy reach.
+After the initial bed-in period that comes with any larger phone, we found it fairly easy to use one-handed.
+While the screen isn’t as super-slim as the likes of the LG G2, and at a rather beefier 72.8mm width and 10.3mm thick, the curvature of the phone’s back makes it easier to handle.
 And the power/volume buttons are kept on the side, within (mostly) easy reach of your thumb.

 Before we praise the Zenfone 5 too much, it is a little bit trickier to handle than the smaller Samsung Galaxy S5, and as its soft keys do not light up it’s can be a bit tricky to use in the dark.
 But this phone is a third of the price and therefore gets a whole bucketful of the benefit of the doubt.